 For example:

-• Some learners finish in one week
+- Some pupils complete in one week

 How an Intensive Driving Course Works